aljets/dotfiles/README.md

 * `marks`
 * `q:`, `q\`
     * `q:` (or `:CTRL-F`) for command line w/ history, `q\` (or `\CTRL-F`) for searches.
+* `CTRL-R CTRL-W`, `CTRL-R CTRL-0`
+    * Inserts the current word under the cursor and the most recent item yanked, respectively

 vim todo